Jithin027/C8_MFC4_Image_Deblurring_Using_TFOV/README.md

 then the system is **ill-conditioned**.

-Large condition numbers often appear in **image deblurring problems** because blur operators remove high-frequency information.

 ---

 # 2. Ill-Conditioned Case

-After discretization, the optimization problem becomes a **saddle-point system**
+After discretization the problem becomes a saddle-point system

 $$
 \begin{bmatrix}